UNDER PRESSURE ~ PAINTING WITH AIR

-If you’re near Huntsville, AL, make sure you stop by the Huntsville Museum of Art for this exciting exhibit.
-UNDER PRESSURE ~ PAINTING WITH AIR, is a stunning survey of paintings by some of the world’s most incredible airbrush artists, including Iwata’s own technician and resident artist, Kirk Lybecker.
+After making its debut in Huntsville, AL, UNDER PRESSURE ~ PAINTING WITH AIR, is now in Kansas at The Hansen Museum.
+This stunning survey of paintings by some of the world’s most incredible airbrush artists, including Iwata’s own technician and resident artist, Kirk Lybecker.

-Hours, location and other details are available on the Huntsville Museum site.
+Hours, location and other details are available on the Hansen Museum site.

 From the press release (by David J. Wagner, Ph.D., Curator):